-A request to have the fee waived may be made by the student if the student has demonstrated every effort from the first month of the program that he/she has been seeking a practicum placement but has been unable to secure one, and has asked for assistance from the Director Human Services Programs/Practicum Facilitator or that the host site has not been able to accommodate the student with enough hours due to circumstances beyond his/her control.
-The Director Human Services Programs must indicate support for this request on the Practicum Extension Form.
+A request to have the fee waived may be made by the student if the student has demonstrated every effort from the first month of the program that he/she has been seeking a practicum placement but has been unable to secure one, and has asked for assistance from the Director Human Services Programs/Practicum Advisor or that the host site has not been able to accommodate the student with enough hours due to circumstances beyond his/her control.
+The Director Human Services Programs/Practicum Advisor must indicate support for this request on the Practicum Extension Form.

-The student will fill out the practicum extension form and submit it to the Director Human Services Programs for endorsement.
-The Director Human Services Programs will endorse the request (if in agreement) and then give it to the Registrar's office.
+The student will fill out the practicum extension form and submit it to the Director Human Services Programs/Practicum Advisor for endorsement.
+The Director Human Services Programs/Practicum Advisor will endorse the request (if in agreement) and then give it to the Manager, Student Services for approval.

 Please be sure to provide specific details as to why you are seeking a practicum extension of 2 months.
-This form is available on Columbia's website under Forms, the Administration Office in Building 802, or the Director Human Services Programs.
+This form is available on Columbia's website under Student Services & Forms, the Administration Office in Building 802, or the Director Human Services Programs/Practicum Advisor.